EQS-PVR: Nordex SE: Release according to Article 40, Section 1 of the WpHG [the German Securities Trading Act] with the objective of Europe-wide distribution

 Meistgelesene Nachrichten

-Börse aktuell - Live TickerNach Fed-Zinspause geht der Blick zur EZB: SMI pendelt um die Nulllinie -- DAX gibt vor EZB-Sitzung nach -- Asiens Börsen höher
+Börse aktuell - Live TickerNach Powell-Anhörung: SMI und DAX tiefer -- US-Börsen verlieren -- Asiens Börsen gehen uneinheitlich aus dem Mittwochshandel

-Am heimischen Aktienmarkt gibt es am Donnerstag keine grossen Sprünge.
-Der DAX gibt unterdessen leicht nach.
-Die Anleger in Fernost zeigen sich positiv gestimmt.
+Der heimische sowie der deutsche Aktienmarkt zeigen sich zur Wochenmitte leichter.
+Die Wall Street präsentiert sich mit Verlusten im Mittwochshandel.
+Die asiatischen Aktienmärkte schlugen am Mittwoch unterschiedliche Richtungen ein.

 finanzen.net News